nurfarahadibah/nurfarahadibah/README.md

 I'm a Data Engineering student from Gurun, Kedah.
 I am passionate and eager to learn new technologies that progress over the years.
-Hold interested and passionate in Big Data, Artificial Intelligence, IoT, Data Science and Machine Learning
+Hold interested and passionate in Big Data, Artificial Intelligence, Data Engineering Data Science and Machine Learning

 ## Education📗